 We have a favour to ask… If you found this information useful, please donate to the MS Trust today.

 MS is complex, life-long and unpredictable, and our information team help people living with MS to see a way forward.
-We provide bespoke, practical, evidence-based information, viewed by 1.3 million visitors to our website, answer over 3,000 enquiries, and send out over 60,000 publications, researched and written by us, every year.
+We provide practical, evidence-based information, researched and written by us.
+It is viewed by 1.3 million visitors to our website and we send out around 50,000 publications every year as well as answering over 3,000 enquiries from people affected by MS.

 We receive no government funding.
 So it’s only thanks to the generosity of our supporters, like you, that we can offer this lifeline to people living with MS. People like Susan…